TylerSwindell/mtg-card-downloader/README.md

 ### Code Flow

-1. The application starts by logging that it is running.
-2. It reads CSV files from the `./card_lists` directory.
+1. The application reads CSV files from the `./card_lists` directory.
-3. For each CSV file, it processes the card names, standardizes them, and stores them in the `cardList` array.
+2. For each CSV file, it processes the card names, standardizes them, and stores them in the `cardList` array.
-4. The application creates a rate limiter to control the number of requests made per second.
-The limiter allows 8 requests per second.
+3. The application creates a rate limiter to control the number of requests made per second.
+The limiter allows 10 requests per second.
-5. The application iterates over the `cardList` array and fetches card details from an external API using each card name.
+4. The application iterates over the `cardList` array and fetches card details from an external API using each card name.
-6. If the card has an 'image_uris' property, it is treated as a single face card, and its card art is downloaded and saved.
+5. If the card has an 'image_uris' property, it is treated as a single face card, and its card art is downloaded and saved.
-7. If the card is a double face card, both faces' card art is downloaded and saved with appropriate naming.
+6. If the card is a double face card, both faces' card art is downloaded and saved with appropriate naming.

 ## Future Enhancements